sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### frontend: mean_sentinel_stream_latency_by_query_1h30m

-<p class="subtitle">Mean sentinel stream latency by query over 1h30m</p>
+<p class="subtitle">Mean successful sentinel stream latency by query over 1h30m</p>

-- The mean streaming search latency for sentinel queries, broken down by query.
+Mean time to first result for successful streaming sentinel queries, broken down by query.
 Useful for debugging whether a slowdown is limited to a specific type of query.

 This panel has no related alerts.